Mobile Optimization Options

-To start, you'll just want to make sure that you select the row you want to hide.
-The row-level settings for this option are found at the bottom of the Row Properties section of the editor sidebar, which is directly above the Column Properties section.
+To start, you'll want to make sure that you select the row you want to hide.
+You can find this option at the bottom of the Row Properties section of the editor sidebar.
+This section is directly above the Column Properties section.

-Interested in learning more about creating content for mobile devices in the BEE editor?
+Interested in learning more about creating mobile-optimized content in the BEE editor?
 Check out Mobile design mode for more!